INN/news-match-donation-shortcode/readme.txt

 This plugin implements a shortcode allowing participating sites to better collect donations through the [Knight Foundation News Match](https://www.knightfoundation.org/articles/announcing-news-match-2017-2-million-fund-will-match-donations-to-nonprofit-newsrooms) program and the [News Revenue Hub](https://fundjournalism.org/).

+= Settings =

+The plugin's settings can be found in the WordPress Dashboard.
+In the left sidebar, look for Settings > News Match Shortcode.

+These settings allow you to configure:
+- your organization's name
-The plugin's settings can be found in the WordPress Dashboard, under the "Settings" menu entry, at "News Match Shortcode".
-These settings allow you to configure your organization's name, your organization's News Match ID, the default donation amount, the live and testing donation form URLs, which donation form to use, and the Salesforce caomaign ID associated with this form.
-The settings page also allows you to configure four donation levels, with minimum and maximum donation amounts and custom names for the donation level tiers.
+- your organization's News Match ID
+- the default donation amount
+- the live and testing donation form URLs
+- which donation form to use
+- the Salesforce campaign ID associated with this form

+The settings page also allows you to configure four donation levels with minimum and maximum donation amounts and custom names for the tiers.
 Configure the donation levels to match your organization's existing membership programs.

+= Donation Shortcode Examples =

-Donations can occur one or reoccur on a monthly or yearly basis.
-The donation shortcode comes in two forms: one with buttons to choose the donation frequency and one with a drop-down.
-The default usage of the shortcode uses buttons:
+Donations can occur once or reoccur on a monthly or yearly basis. ("One Time", "Per Month" or "Per Year".)
+The donation shortcode comes in two forms: one with buttons and one with a drop-down to choose the donation frequency.
+The default shortcode uses buttons:

 Add donation form with no Salesforce campaign id and no default donation amount specified:
 `[newsmatch_donation_form]`